Wahab Adams

-Wahab Adams (born 25 November 1993) is a Ghanaian professional footballer who plays as defender for Ghana Premier League side Asante Kotoko S.C.
-He previously played for Aduana Stars.
+Wahab Adams (born 25 November 1993) is a Ghanaian professional footballer who plays as defender for Ethiopian Premier League side Wolkite Ketema.
+He previously played for Ghanaian clubs Aduana Stars and Asante Kotoko.

 Club career

 Sekondi Hasaacas

 Adams featured for Sekondi Hasaacas before securing a move to play for Aduana Stars.

 Aduana Stars

 Adams played for Aduana Stars for 8 years from 2009 to 2017.
 He was a member of the first title winning campaign in 2009–2010 season.
 He featured in 29 matches out of 30 to help to second place in the 2016 Ghanaian Premier League season.
 During the 2017 Ghanaian Premier League, he continued to play a key role in the team, playing a 23 league matches to help them clinch the league title for the second time in the club's history.
 He won the league twice whilst playing for the club.

 Asante Kotoko

 After spending 8 years with Aduana Stars, he showed interest in joining Kumasi Asante Kotoko after his contract with Aduana Stars run out in 2017.
 He signed a two-year deal with the club in December 2017 ahead of the 2018 Ghanaian Premier League season.
 He made his debut on 17 March 2018 in a 1–1 draw against West African Football Academy (WAFA).
 He featured in 13 league matches that season before the league was brought to an abrupt end due to dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
 In December 2019, he signed a new 2-year contract with the club set to expire in December 2021.
 In March 2021, there were reports that he had handed in a transfer request to exit the club due to limited play time due to the presence of defensive pair Ismail Abdul Ganiu and Yussif Mubarik who were being played by coach Johnson Smith.
 His agent later came out to deny the reports.
 On 17 September 2021, he was released by the club with 3 months left on his contract.